Paul Robinson (Neighbours): Reception

-"Not since the says of JR Ewing in Dallas has a soap businessman been as ruthless as Neighbours Paul Robinson.
+"Not since the days of JR Ewing in Dallas has a soap businessman been as ruthless as Neighbours Paul Robinson.
 His plan to convince the residents of Ramsay Street that it will soon be underwater is inspired – and his instant impulse to dig for dirt when Harold Bishop brought in an expert for a second opinion was pure class.
 Blackmail, intrigue and a complete lack of humanity – now that's a soap villain!"